-Four years of Modi govt: Many missions rolled out, targets steep
+Four years of Modi govt — Social sector: Many missions rolled out, targets steep

 The Opposition View:

 “The biggest failing of the Social Justice Ministry has been that post-matric scholarships to the tune of Rs 9,000 crore have still not been released to SC students.
-It was only after the April 2 Bharat Bandh that the Centre filed its review petition on the amendments to the Prevention of Atrocities Act, but since then it has done nothing about issuing an ordinance: – PL Punia, ex-chairperson of National Commission for Scheduled Castes and Congress Rajya Sabha member
+It was only after the April 2 Bharat Bandh that the Centre filed its review petition on the amendments to the Prevention of Atrocities Act, but since then it has done nothing about issuing an ordinance,” PL Punia, ex-chairperson of National Commission for Scheduled Castes and Congress Rajya Sabha member.

+Click here to read more stories from The Indian Express series, ‘The Last Lap’.

 For all the latest India News, download Indian Express App